kodius/rails-api-rest/README.md

 ## Serializers

-Implemented with [jsonapi-serializer](https://github.com/jsonapi-serializer/jsonapi-serializer), a fork of Netflix's now deprecated and unmaintained [fast_jsonapi](https://github.com/Netflix/fast_jsonapi).
-See the first link for more details on its usage.
+Implemented with [blueprinter](https://github.com/procore-oss/blueprinter).
+Click the link for more info.

 ## OpenAPI 🌐